ioNihal/tomatoweb-site/README.md

 ## How it’s structured

-- Each project lives on its **own subdomain**
-- Each project has its **own repository**
-- Deployments are isolated so experimentation stays safe
 - The hub stays clean while projects evolve independently

 This setup lets me experiment freely without breaking everything else.